 - Immunoassay is the initial testing process and is used as a screening method.

-- GC/MS is a confirmatory to identify individual drug substances, and this is utilized prior to reporting drug test results.
+- GC/MS is a confirmatory test to identify individual drug substances, and this is utilized prior to reporting drug test results.

 - Is drug test a legal requirement for employers?

 Yes.
 Federal, state and private employees are all required to undergo corporate drug testing.
 This is especially evident for employees who work in national security or whose responsibilities and duties are to protect and safe-keep property, life and health.